-- Connected USB drive
+Connected USB drive

-- NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 47.
+NOTE: To download the HP PC Hardware Diagnostics (UEFI) tool to a USB drive, see Downloading HP PC Hardware Diagnostics (UEFI) to a USB device on page 41.

-- Hard drive
+- Hard drive b.

-- BIOS c.
+- BIOS

 - When the diagnostic tool opens, select the type of diagnostic test you want to run, and then follow the on-screen instructions.